Anna Chicherova

-Anna Vladimirovna Chicherova (Анна Владимировна Чичерова; born 22 July 1982) is a Russian high jumper.
+Anna Vladimirovna Chicherova (Анна Владимировна Чичерова; born 22 July 1982) is a Russian-Armenian high jumper.
 She was the gold medalist at the 2012 London Olympics and the 2011 World Championships in Athletics and was originally awarded a bronze medal in the event at the 2008 Summer Olympics, which was later stripped for doping.
 She was also runner-up at the World Championships in 2007 and 2013, as well as the bronze medalist in 2015.

 In May 2016, it was reported that a retest of samples from the 2008 Games had found 31 positive findings for performance-enhancing drugs.
 One of those positive tests was admitted by her coach to belong to Chicherova.
 On 6 October 2016, the IOC confirmed that Chicherova had failed a doping test, due to the presence of turinabol in her 2008 sample, and stripped her of her bronze medal.
 The medal was ultimately reallocated to original 6th place finisher Chaunte Lowe, as the 4th and 5th place high jumpers in that final tested positive for their retests as well.
 Chicherova's World Championship silver medal was later stripped.

 On 23 July 2018, the day after returning to a national competition to jump 1.90 m, the permission was granted, and Chicherova asked the IAAF to be able to participate in the 2018 European Athletics Championships.

 At the beginning of 2019, she jumped 2.01 indoors twice, three days apart.
 At age 36, those jumps both equalled the Masters W35 World Record, though because they were indoors, they will not be recognized as the record.

 In September 2019, Chicherova along with Elena Lashmanova was refused clearance for the IAAF World Athletics Championships.